Champions League: Nkunku scores as RB Leipzig lose to Club Brugge

 Christopher Nkunku scored his fourth Champions League goal of the 2021-22 campaign as RB Leipzig suffered a 2-1 defeat to Club Brugge.

-The former France youth international of Congolese origin has been in fine form for the Red Bulls since the start of the 2021-22 campaign.
+The former France youth international of Congolese origin has been in fine form for the Red Bulls since the start of the 2021-22 campaign - finding the net five times in his last three outings.

-Against the Blue Black, Nkunku gave Jesse Marsch’s men a fourth-minute lead – with his shot too powerful for Simon Mignolet to keep out.
-However, they surrendered their advantage as the Belgians secured a comeback victory.
+Against the Blue Black, Nkunku gave Jesse Marsch’s men a fourth-minute lead – with his shot too powerful for goalkeeper Simon Mignolet to keep out.

 Editors' Picks